How to Read Wine Labels

 2. The Producer

-Think of wine like food.
-There's Italian food, French food, Mexican food, Thai food, etc.
+Think of wine as food.
+There's Italian food, French food, Mexican food, Thai food, etc. The next important part of reading a wine label is knowing the producer.

 And just like your favorite Italian restaurant is known for making the best spaghetti bolognese in town, so and so winemaker is known for making the best pinot noir in town.